AAdvantage Priceless Eligibility: Citi vs. Barclays Cards

 AAdvantage Priceless eligibility is more nuanced than the marketing suggests, but the practical answer is simpler than it used to be.
 Any active AAdvantage Mastercard unlocks the same Priceless catalog, and since the April 2026 Citi takeover, new applicants pick from Citi's lineup.
 The Platinum Select at $99 is the cheapest way in, and the $595 Executive earns its fee on Admirals Club access rather than extra auction inventory.
 A legacy Barclays Aviator works too, it is just on its way to becoming a Citi card.

-If you want to sanity-check whether a given winning bid is actually a good deal once you are eligible, our guide on how to figure out whether a winning bid was a good deal walks through the math, and you can see what closed auctions across every program actually cleared at for context on what these lots tend to go for.
+If you want to sanity-check whether a given winning bid is actually a good deal once you are eligible, our guide on how to figure out whether a winning bid was a good deal walks through the math.
+And because AA Priceless leans so heavily on fixed-price redemptions, the same cents-per-point discipline that exposes a Capital One entertainment 0.8-cpp trap applies here too: a redemption is only worth it if the miles rate beats what you would pay in cash.
+For broader context, see what closed auctions across every program actually cleared at.

 We track AAdvantage right alongside every other major loyalty program we cover, and if you want to see how these lots have actually settled, the closed-auction archive shows what past lots cleared at.